|

 detailed plans for several luxury homes you may be interested in

-schedules and specifications to give clients and their builders
+and specifications to give clients and their builders comprehensive

 There are four portfolios available: Country French Classics, Old